 - Collects asset and maintenance data, delivering robust reports and KPIs to convert to actionable intelligence that helps lower maintenance costs.

-- Enables preventative maintenance planning based on designated triggers and provides automated work order generation to anticipate and prevent unplanned downtime.
+- Enables preventive maintenance planning based on designated triggers and provides automated work order generation to anticipate and prevent unplanned downtime.

 - Optimizes inventory management with part serialization and integrated barcode scanning.

 In operations, the application of digital technologies to functions such as maintenance is already improving plant and network performance and minimizing downtime, reducing operating costs by 2 to 10 percent according to 2017 Chemicals Trends.

 While reactive maintenance was the norm for many years, it is no longer an acceptable maintenance strategy for companies who want to excel.
 Chemical companies are in varying stages of transition from reactive maintenance.
 Some are still using paper work order systems, others are using spreadsheets, and many have implemented a CMMS but may not be using it to its full capability.
 A CMMS can be a strong foundation for shifting to a preventive maintenance, and eventually predictive maintenance, approach.